Behind the Lens

 After trying out two other majors, I graduated in 2016 with a Bachelor of Arts in Political Science: International Politics and a commission as an Infantry Officer in the United States Army.
 I had about 9 months before my report date at Ft.
 Benning, so I did what any other rational 23 year-old would do and blew all my graduation money on a summer trip to Europe with two of my buddies from my hometown of Atlanta, Garrett D. and Sebastian A. During this trip, I did an effective job of slowing down everyone's sightseeing in order to take thousands of garbage photos, with a few keepers mixed in.
 Outstanding life experiences aside, this put me back on the photo train.

-Now, I live in Clarksville, Tennessee and spend most of my time on Fort Campbell with the 101st Airborne Division (Air Assault), occasionally shooting training events for the 2nd Battalion, 327th Infantry Regiment "No Slack".
+Now, I live in Clarksville, Tennessee and spend most of my time on Fort Campbell with 1st Brigade Combat Team of the 101st Airborne Division (Air Assault), occasionally shooting training events for the storied 2nd Battalion, 327th Infantry Regiment "No Slack".
 There are countless great men and women doing some pretty incredible things at our Battalion every day, and I am humbled to have the unique opportunity to capture and share their efforts with the world.